Dalbec homers for first big league hit, Red Sox top Nats 9-5

 Bogaerts’ homer bounced off a light tower on the Green Monster during Boston’s three-run first.
 Devers homered in the second and Dalbec’s blast an inning later made it 8-3.

 Juan Soto hit an RBI single and Asdrúbal Cabrera had a sacrifice fly in the third.
-Harrison homered in the fourth and Thames went deep in the fifth before Adam Eaton’s RBI triple made it a three-run game.
+Harrison homered in the fourth and Thames went deep in the fifth before Eaton’s RBI triple made it a three-run game.

 Devers added an insurance run with his homer in the eighth.